Field research programme

-The Society’s Field Research Programme, Migrants on the margins, is a five year project involving researchers from UK universities and international research partners.
-It focuses on the vulnerability and opportunities of migrants in some of the world’s most pressured cities, including Colombo (Sri Lanka), Dhaka (Bangladesh), Harare (Zimbabwe) and Hargeisa (Somaliland).
+The Society’s most recent Field Research Programme, Migrants on the margins, was a five year project involving researchers from UK universities and international research partners.
+It focused on the vulnerability and opportunities of migrants in some of the world’s most pressured cities, including Colombo (Sri Lanka), Dhaka (Bangladesh), Harare (Zimbabwe) and Hargeisa (Somaliland).